miraodasilva/miraodasilva/README.md

 🔬🤖 My research is focused on deep learning applied to audio-visual speech (i.e., faces, lip movements, and speech).
 In particular, I am interested in applying self-supervised learning to learn from unlabelled audio-visual speech.
 I am also interested and have experience in generative modeling, particularly in generating speech using generative adversarial networks (GANs) and diffusion models.

-🗣️ I have given live talks about my research in multiple conferences including CVPR, Interspeech, and ICASSP.
-I also engage with the machine learning online community directly through platforms such as Twitter and Reddit.

-🎸🎾 During my free time, I enjoy playing the guitar and bass (usually with a band).
-I also play squash with my colleagues from Imperial College London on a weekly basis.

-- 📫 How to reach me: rs2517(at)ic.ac.uk.
+- 📫 How to reach me: mirarodrigo607(at)ic.ac.uk.
 - Personal page: https://miraodasilva.github.io/
 - Google Scholar: https://scholar.google.com/citations?user=08YfKjcAAAAJ&hl
 - ResearchGate: https://www.researchgate.net/profile/Rodrigo_Mira3